 It's also known as familial spastic paraparesis or Strümpell-Lorrain syndrome.

 It's difficult to know exactly how many people have hereditary spastic paraplegia because it's often misdiagnosed.
-It's thought to affect about 3 in every 100,000 people.

 Symptoms of hereditary spastic paraplegia